 With the above problems in mind, here’s how we are thinking of changing the default keymap in Blender 2.8:

-Switch Modes: Tab + Pie menu
+Switch Modes: Ctrl-Tab + Pie menu

 We want to keep using the Tab key for mode switching, but make it more consistent and better suited to switch quickly to any mode.
-We do this by keeping the old tab-to-editmode behaviour, but also making it so you can hold Tab and drag to spawn a pie menu with all the modes available.
+We do this by keeping the old tab-to-editmode behavior, but also making it so you can hold Tab and drag to spawn a pie menu with all the modes available.
 Pie menus can be very quick to use, because you can simply flick using a gesture while holding Tab.

 Switch Collections: Dash (-)